Basic Class Etiquette

 7. All students must bow and salute the flags anytime entering or exiting the Do Jang floor.
 This ensures proper respect, loyalty and patriotism for our opportunity to train.

-8. After bowing and saluting, students must pull their attendance cards and place the cards in the Instructor's office doorway.
+8. After bowing and saluting, students check-in on the Ipad for attendance.
 Attendance is recommended at least 2-3 days per week.
 Please notify us if you are unable to make it to class 1 week, so you can meet the minimum class time required for testing.
 Options include coming more days the following week or scheduling private lessons.

 9. Upon lining up for class, each student must quickly find their place in line according to rank and seniority.